aselshall/rm/hw/hw1.md

 - You must  have an FGCU faculty member as your primary supervisor.
 - You may have multiple research supervisors, including external ones.
 - Your primary supervisor must be an FGCU faculty member with Canvas access to track your progress, provide ongoing support, and grade your work.
 - If you are a Construction Management student planning to work with an external supervisor, please designate Dr. Anh Chau or Dr. Jieyi Bao as your primary supervisor.
-Be sure to contact your primary supervisor early and discuss your project with them.
+- Your primary supervisor may have a busy schedule, so be sure to contact your primary supervisor as early as possible, and discuss your project with them.
 - You need to to discuss the feasibility and scope of your chosen topic with your primary supervisor.
-- Your primary supervisor must approve your project before you proceed.
+- Your primary supervisor must approve your project and scope before you proceed.
 This ensures the project is feasible and aligned with the course learning objectives.

 **3. Consider key factors (20%)**
 Review the factors discussed in Lesson 3: Research Problem, such as:
-- Feasibility: Can the project be completed with the resources and time available?
+- Feasibility: Can the project be completed with the resources and time available, and given my skill set?
 - Personal interest: Does the topic genuinely interest you and motivate you?
 Why does this problem interest you?
 How would your interest in this topic help sustain your work or advance your career?
 - Significance: Why is this research problem important?
 What potential impact could exploring this problem have?
 - Scope: Is the scope of the research appropriate for the project course or thesis research?